-Principals and/or department leaders first submit information on any employee who reports symptoms, exposure to a COVID-19 positive individual or a COVID-19 positive test to the Illness Tracker maintained by the Health Services Department and the Risk Management Department.
+Principals and/or department leaders will receive an email with initial information on any employee who reports symptoms, exposure to a COVID-19 positive individual or a COVID-19 positive test to the employee health line nurse.
+The Illness Tracker is maintained by the Health Services Department and the Risk Management Department.

-The principal and/or department leader then notifies their region leadership and the Communications Department of the basic details and the employee's last day on campus.
+The principal and/or department leader then notifies their region leadership and works with the Communications Department when there is an exposure or COVID-19 positive employee.
 When necessary, the Communications Department provides schools or departments with messaging approved by the Office of the General Counsel to notify other employees at the site of the case.